-b) Inspect wheel treads, flanges, and gear teeth for wear.
+- side is recommended for a total of 3/16 to 1/4 inch wider than the beam flange.
+If too little or too much clearance is determined, adjust trolley per Section II, Paragraph 2-2. - c) Inspect wheel treads, flanges, and gear teeth for wear.
 Check for adequate lubrication (WG, Section IV, Paragraph 4-7) on the wheel gear and pinion mesh.
 Check wheel bearings for any signs of wear, including rough rotation and signs of lubricant leakage.
 Replace all damaged or missing items.
 Wheels must always be changed in opposing pairs and drive wheels should be changed when the drive pinions are replaced.

-Ensure that the cross shaft is properly positioned and locked into place by means of the rigid couplings.
+Ensure that the cross shaft is properly positioned and locked into place by means of the setscrews.
+Failure to do so may allow the drive shaft to contact the hoist gearcase.

-- c) Examine the drive pinions and shafts, cross shaft, and pinion shaft bearings.
+- d) Examine the drive pinions, cross shaft, and cross shaft bearings.
 Check pinions for gear tooth wear and proper alignment with wheel gear.
+A spacer washer between the cross shaft bearings and the pinion aligns the gear mesh.
+Setscrews hold the pinions and spacer washers tight against the bearings.
+Verify that the setscrews are tight on the cross shaft.
+If it is necessary to adjust or reset the pinions, verify that the cross shaft surface is free of mechanical damage and oil before tightening the setscrews.
 Drive pinions must be replaced as sets and should be replaced along with the drive wheels.
-The pinion shaft bearings are sealed for life and should be replaced at any sign of mechanical wear or lubricant leakage. - d) Inspect the traverse gearbox(s) and motor(s).
+The cross shaft bearings are sealed for life and should be replaced at any sign of mechanical wear or lubricant leakage. - e) Inspect the traverse gearbox and motor.
 Look for signs of rough operation, mechanical damage or lubricant leaks.
-Inspect the hollow bore of reducer(s) and cross shaft for wear.
-Verify that all bolts that hold the gearbox to the trolley frame (and torque arm) and the four bolts that hold the traverse motor(s) to the gearbox(s) are all present and tight.
+Inspect the reducer and driving pinion for wear.
+Verify that all hardware that mounts the reducer to the trolley frame and the motor to the gear reducer are all present and tight.
 Replace and tighten as necessary.
 The factory recommends complete replacement of the traverse gearbox.
 However, gearbox service may be available from your local authorized YALE repair center.